-Ed played an active role in making Georgia the number one state in the nation in which to do business for seven consecutive years (2014-2020).
+Ed played an active role in making Georgia the number one state in the nation in which to do business for nine consecutive years (2014-2022).

 These efforts in support of working families include eliminating the annual “birthday tax” on private automobiles and passing the Georgia Lemon Law to give buyers of flawed new automobiles a procedure for timely resolution of complaints and disputes.